Andrej-Antipov/MountEFI/README.md

 # MountEFI
-A shell script program with GUI for quickly searching and mounting EFI / ESP partitions on Mac OS 10.11 - 11.1
+A shell script program with GUI for quickly searching and mounting EFI / ESP partitions on Mac OS 10.11 - 11.2

 **Basic program features**

-* Runs like an applet from a dock or any other place
+* Runs as applet from a dock or any other folder
 * Two language interface: English and Russian with autodetect
 * Has separate view for SATA (NVME) and USB devices
 * Show physical names of media